 • Privacy and security: Protecting the security of large data sets is essential.
 Individuals, organizations and society haven’t clearly established what are acceptable risks when it comes to health data.

-Leading-Edge Care at Loyola Medicine
+Leading-edge care at Loyola Medicine

 Loyola Medicine offers our patients the most advanced technology available today.
 Our doctors combine this technology with deep experience and a patient-centered approach to provide exceptional care.

+MyLoyola is Loyola’s online patient portal that delivers secure access to your medical record and test results among many other features.
 Even if you’re not a Loyola patient, you can create a myLoyola account.
 There, you can access our in-depth health library and schedule your first appointment.

 To start interacting and improving your health care digitally, sign in or create a new myLoyola account.